sqlitecloud/docs/src/pages/docs/commands/analyzer-reset.md

 ## Description

-The ANALYZER RESET command is used to reset statistics about a specific query, a specific database or about all the query analyzer engine (if no options are used).
+The ANALYZER RESET command resets the statistics about a specific query, a group of queries or a database.
+When the command is called with the ALL argument, it resets all the statistics.
+The NODE argument forces the execution of the command to a specific node of the cluster.

 ## Return